 - The largest campus is the F-10 Campus in Braybrook with capacity for 13 secondary and six primary classes (total of 247 students).
-T Facilities include a library, gymnasium, science laboratory, home economics room and canteen. - A four-class primary campus at Footscray operates within the Footscray City Primary School with access to the school's facilities (tota A five-class primary campus at St Albans operated on the grounds of St Albans Primary School to house new arrivals classes in St Albans - access to the school's facilities (total of 52 students).
-This site was closed as an outpost in 2021, despite continuing demand and re-op - The Manor Lakes F-6 campus is situated on the grounds of Manor Lakes College and has a purpose-built facility for new arrival classes accommodate 10 primary classes with capacity for six secondary classes (total of 208). - The Wyndham secondary campus is situated on the grounds of Wyndham Central College and has a purpose-built facility to cater for campus can accommodate eight secondary classes (total of 104 students).
+The F-10 Campus is the administrative hub of the school.
+Facilities include a library, gymnasium, science laboratory, home economics room and canteen. - A four-class primary campus at Footscray operates within the Footscray City Primary School with access to the school's facilities (total of 52 students). - A five-class primary campus at St Albans operated on the grounds of St Albans Primary School to house new arrivals classes in St Albans and surrounding suburbs.
+Students at this campus have access to the school's facilities (total of 52 students).
+This site was closed as an outpost in 2021, despite continuing demand and re-opened as a campus in term 3, 2022. - The Manor Lakes F-6 campus is situated on the grounds of Manor Lakes College and has a purpose-built facility for new arrival classes in Manor Lakes and surrounding suburbs.
+The campus can accommodate 10 primary classes with capacity for six secondary classes (total of 208). - The Wyndham secondary campus is situated on the grounds of Wyndham Central College and has a purpose-built facility to cater for new arrivals classes in Werribee and surrounding suburbs.
+The campus can accommodate eight secondary classes (total of 104 students).

 Backgrounds of Students: Students at WELS come from a range of countries.
-Students have predominantly come from Afghanistan, China, I one time, over 50 different nationalities can be represented in the school's enrolments.
-International fee-paying students also enrol for English I WELS enrols Year 1 to Year 10 students within six months of their arrival in Australia.
-Foundation students can enrol within 18 months of arriva (skilled and unskilled), refugee, humanitarian and various family categories.
-Students may be equivalently schooled or have interrupted or no p schooling if their schooling has been disrupted or discontinued for two or more years.
+Students have predominantly come from Afghanistan, China, Ethiopia, Iraq, Myanmar, Samoa, Sudan and Vietnam.
+At any one time, over 50 different nationalities can be represented in the school's enrolments.
+International fee-paying students also enrol for English Language tuition alongside refugee and migrant students.
+WELS enrols Year 1 to Year 10 students within six months of their arrival in Australia.
+Foundation students can enrol within 18 months of arrival.
+Students arrive on a variety of visas, including migrant (skilled and unskilled), refugee, humanitarian and various family categories.
+Students may be equivalently schooled or have interrupted or no prior schooling.
+A student is classified as having had interrupted schooling if their schooling has been disrupted or discontinued for two or more years.
 Teachers: WELS employs teachers who have specialist qualifications in teaching English as an Additional Language.
-These qualifications, supdevelopment in wellbeing and the acquisition of the English language, equip teachers to teach the English language as well as the literacy and mainstream settings and in the wider community.
-Staff participate in professional development on the cultural backgrounds of various cohorts, put student settlement and learning.
-In 2022 WELS staffing across the six sites consisted of 5 Principal class staff, 2.9 Learning Specialists, 2.4 Lea (Administration, including .6 Mental Heath position), and 17.86 Multicultural Education Aides (including SLP of 8.2).
-2 Bilingual volunteers also sites.
+These qualifications, supplemented by the school's strong program of professional development in wellbeing and the acquisition of the English language, equip teachers to teach the English language as well as the literacy and cultural understandings necessary for students to participate in mainstream settings and in the wider community.
+Staff participate in professional development on the cultural backgrounds of various cohorts, particularly in regards to how these backgrounds influence student settlement and learning.
+In 2022 WELS staffing across the six sites consisted of 5 Principal class staff, 2.9 Learning SLP of 8.2).
+2 Bilingual volunteers also assist with supporting students in classes across the WELS sites.
 Total central payroll FTE is 79.86 and 16.9 School Local Payroll.

-Multicultural Education Aides: Multicultural Education Aides (MEAs) are staff whose main responsibility is supporting EAL students in their leanguage as well as providing additional support for all students.
-Due to their own experiences and community connections, MEAs are instrumentally families.
-Students' health, safety and wellbeing are essential to learning and development.
+Multicultural Education Aides (MEAs) are staff whose main responsibility is supporting EAL students in their learning by explaining concepts or instructions in their first language as well as providing additional support for all students.
+Due to th